Derelict Crab Trap Removal in the Barataria, Terrebonne, and Pontchartrain Basins

 Project Dates: July 2015 - December 2017

 Who is involved?

-The Louisiana Department of Wildlife and Fisheries (LDWF), with the support of a NOAA Marine Debris Program Community-based Marine Debris Removal Grant, is implementing a multifaceted program to address derelict crab traps in the Barataria, Terrebonne, and Pontchartrain basins near New Orleans, Louisiana.
-The LDWF has dedicated staff that are locating and removing derelict crab traps year-round and is partnering with the Barataria-Terrebonne National Estuary Program (BTNEP) and the Lake Pontchartrain Basin Foundation (LPBF) to hold two large-scale volunteer events called “Derelict Crab Trap Rodeos.”
+The Louisiana Department of Wildlife and Fisheries (LDWF), with the support of a NOAA Marine Debris Program Community-based Marine Debris Removal Grant, implemented a multifaceted program to address derelict crab traps in the Barataria, Terrebonne, and Pontchartrain basins near New Orleans, Louisiana.
+The LDWF had dedicated staff to locating and removing derelict crab traps year-round and partnered with the Barataria-Terrebonne National Estuary Program (BTNEP) and the Lake Pontchartrain Basin Foundation (LPBF) to hold two large-scale volunteer events called “Derelict Crab Trap Rodeos.”

 What is the project and why is it important?